 It’s common for consignments to move from one place to another before they reach their final destination.
 The transportation that takes place in this case may involve multiple vehicles as some goods go to different locations.
 If that were to happen, the transporter would have to provide the vehicle details using the Update Vehicle on the e-way bill portal to indicate the specific vehicle used to transport a given consignment.

-Any registered person who may be a consignor, recipient, or transporter can generate an e-way bill to transport goods if it is done through their own or hired means of transport.
+Registered consignors, recipients, or transporters generate e-way bills for goods transport using their own or hired vehicles.
 If an unregistered person supplies the goods, the recipient must follow the compliance procedure.
 The transporter can also generate the e-way bill if the recipient and supplier fail to develop it.

-Likewise, a consolidated e-way bill detailing the multiple e-way bills for the multiple consignments in transit is to be generated.
+A transporter generates a consolidated e-way bill for multiple consignments in transit.
 Nevertheless, the transporter transporting multiple consignments for various recipients in one vehicle has to have a consolidated e-way bill.

 The e-way bill comprises two parts:

-• The second part of the e-way bill provides details of the transporter tasked with moving the goods from one point to another.
-The transport detail is what is used to generate the e-way bill.
+- The second part of the e-way bill provides details of the transporter tasked with moving the goods from one point to another.
+Use the transport details to generate the e-way bill.

 Generation of e-way bill for Goods Transported on the Road